ahmedfgad/ArithmeticEncodingPython/README.md

 This project implements the lossless data compression technique called **arithmetic encoding (AE)**.
 The project is simple and has just some basic features.

+The project supports encoding the input as both a floating-point value and a binary code.

 The project has a main module called `pyae.py` which contains a class called `ArithmeticEncoding` to encode and decode messages.

 # Usage Steps